Scripture Reference: Jeremiah 36

 So Jeremiah asked his helper, Baruch, to help him.
 Jeremiah would say the words from God and Baruch would write them down on a scroll.
 Soon the scroll was filled with messages from God.
 The message the Lord gave Jeremiah was that if the people did not stop worshiping idols, the big city of Jerusalem would be broken down and the beautiful temple and houses would be burned.

 The king and many other people were already angry with Jeremiah.
 They did not like it when Jeremiah told them that they needed to repent of their sins.
 To repent meant that they would have to say they were sorry for what they had done wrong.
+They had to say they were wrong in following idols and not God.
 But that was not all!
 Repenting is not just saying you are sorry for the bad thing you have done.
 Repenting means that you have to stop doing the bad thing and then try to do good things.
+They needed to start follow God and do what God wanted them to do.

 Since so many people were angry with Jeremiah, he knew that they might not listen to him.
 So Jeremiah asked Baruch to take the scroll to the temple where there were crowds of people gathered.
 Baruch was to read the words of the scroll to all of the people.